RocketDerp/April14_2025/Art/ScreenPlay/Post_Surkov/Contagious_Laughter/Contagious_Laughter_Warfare_Aftermath.md

 * It is part of the "Found Dramas" or experimental films created by James Incandenza, described as a "soliloquized parody" or a slice-of-life, with the "joke" being the viewer watching themselves.
 OPERA_A Essential Dandom.
 Lyrics: "Show business kids making movies of themselves!
 You know they don't give a fuck about anybody else!" - Egomania - My Civic Ditty to call-out. https://www.youtube.com/watch?v=-SR48XA3hss

+* The film "Infinite Jest (IV)" is also listed in the filmography as a potential earlier, perhaps even more dangerous version of the "Entertainment" (the cartridge that is the focus of the novel).

 &nbsp;

 &nbsp;